Religious Studies (MA)

 - PhD candidate at an international university

-- Member of Staff at the Ministry of Social Affairs and Employment
+- Member of staff at the Dutch Ministry of Defence

 Graduated in MA Religious Studies